Bailiff says he has an "arrest warrant"

 Bailiffs cannot falsely imply that action can or will be taken when legally it cannot be taken by that agent.

-When a Magistrates' Court issues an genuine arrest warrant, it does so pursuant to section 83 of the Magistrates' Courts Act 1980, and its execution is solely within the purview of an on-duty police officer wearing the correct uniform.
+When a Magistrates' Court issues a genuine arrest warrant, it does so under section 83 of the Magistrates' Courts Act 1980 and can only be executed by a police officer who is on duty and wearing the correct uniform

 The Law: